(Below written in 1994, transferred to here in 2010: reason explained at the end. Photos are mine except for first one.)

-“Facts”, I once wrote in a poem, are “….fish with hooks already in their mouths…” Writing this served – unwittingly and unexpectedly – as a study in the timelessness and power of emotional memory, my own naïveté about its effect, and the unintended consequences of personal exploration via story-telling.
+“Facts”, I once wrote in a poem, are “….fish with hooks already in their mouths…” Writing this served – unwittingly and unexpectedly – as a study on the timelessness and power of emotional memory, my own naïveté about its effect, and the unintended consequences of personal exploration via story-telling.
 My fish all swam toward the same truths: unexpected love encountered, lost, and mourned.

 Some drink to drown them, but my sorrows (unlike me) were great swimmers.
 What had started as a straightforward travel account with a Scottish setting, was hijacked by what was really on my mind (and heart) at the time.
 Eventually, I recognized that this was actually a gift and gave it free rein.

-My great love for Scotland, grown from a college friendship with Andy Turnbull and countless trips over decades, which formed an inexplicable soul-level connection to the pained, the beautiful Highlands, and that love was being returned by it in this form: as the setting – the comforting, the familiar, the immutable Highlands – through which to deal with a loss that took place an ocean away from there, on domestic shores.
+My great love for Scotland, grown from a college friendship with Andy Turnbull and countless trips over decades, formed an inexplicable soul-level connection to the pained, the beautiful Highlands, and that love was being returned by it in this form: as the setting – the comforting, the familiar, the immutable Highlands – through which to deal with a loss that took place an ocean away from there, on domestic shores.